-Tips to Avoid Over-indulgence
+Tips to Avoid The Three Ways of Over-Indulging

-- Teach your children the concept of enough by using the word in everyday situations.
+Teach your children the concept of enough by using the word in everyday situations.

-- Help your children to know the difference between their needs and wants.
+Help your children to know the difference between their needs and wants.

-- Satisfy all their needs as best you can, and satisfy some of their wants, as fits your values.
+Satisfy all their needs as best you can, and satisfy some of their wants, as fits your values.
 Don’t give your children everything they want or ask for; set limits based on your values.

-- Give your children responsibilities in the home, appropriate to their ages, maturity, and ability.
+Give your children responsibilities in the home, appropriate to their ages, maturity, and ability.
 Small chores can start when children are as young as three-years old.

-- Be consistent with rules and follow through with any consequences you set so that your children learn that they will be held accountable for their behavior.
+Be consistent with rules and follow through with any consequences you set so that your children learn that they will be held accountable for their behavior.

-- Don’t “bail” your children outwhen they get into trouble or if they shirk responsibilities.
+Don’t “bail” your children outwhen they get into trouble or if they shirk responsibilities.
 You can be a support to them while still helping them to face consequences.

 It may surprise you to know that part of why children may seem unappreciative exists in the very nature of children and in the details of child development.
-It might be a relief to know that you are not fully responsible through your parenting decisions for your children’s behavior; rather, typical child development plays a role in explaining your children’s behavior as it relates to gratitude and responsibility.
+It might be a relief to know that you are not fully responsible through your parenting decisions for your children’s behavior.
+Rather, typical child development plays a role in explaining your children’s behavior as it relates to gratitude and responsibility.

 L acking in judgment

-In terms of over-indulgence, for example, your children do not necessarily judge accurately the quality or cost of the things they want to buy; they seem to want what they want the moment they decide they want it; and they do not take into account the needs of others in the family when they demand things.
+In terms of over-indulgence, your children do not necessarily judge accurately the quality or cost of the things they want to buy.
+They seem to want what they want the moment they decide they want it and they do not take into account the needs of others in the family when they demand things.
 You will see these behaviors most strongly in toddlers.

-Unique Child: Certain factors in your children’s make-up can contribute to their appearing to look like “spoiled” children.
+Certain factors in your children’s make-up can contribute to their appearing to look like “spoiled” children.
 As with the L-I-E concept, this understanding can help you be more tolerant and patient if your children appear to be lacking in gratitude or overly acquisitional.
-The five parts of every Unique Child are:

 - Ages and stages